Cycling the Philippines

 Escaping the madness, we found a perfect Airbnb at a much quieter spot just out of town.

-A tiny "secret" beach with epic sunsets and glassy ocean was just a short stroll away.
-We stayed for several days, swimming with the turtles.
+A tiny "secret" beach with epic sunsets was just a short stroll away.
+Large turtles often joined us when we swam in the glassy ocean.

 Above: "Secret beach" sunset, Tongo,Moalboal.
 No filters.